Name: The Internship

 Genres: Adventure, Family, Fantasy

 James Franco was good as Oscar Digs.
 Mila Kunis as Theodora was truly terrible.
 She overacted her part so much it made me cringe.
-It seemed as though Michelle Williams could have been so much more if the script had allowed her to be interesting.
+Michelle Williams could have been so much more if the script had allowed her to be interesting.
 Funny supporting cast too.

 Name: Now You See Me